Haru-tan/Handy-Scripts/README.md

 <h2>silencer.sh</h2>
-Removes digital silence from the beginning and end of an audio file.
-Only removes zero bit samples; not analog silence.
+Uses FFMPEG to remove digital silence from the beginning and end of an audio file.
+Removes zero bit samples but not analog silence.
 Useful when ripping music from various streaming services.